History of Protestantism: Scotland

 The Reformation Parliament of 1560, which repudiated the pope's authority, forbade the celebration of the mass and approved a Protestant Confession of Faith, was made possible by a revolution against French hegemony under the regime of the regent Mary of Guise, who had governed Scotland in the name of her absent daughter Mary, Queen of Scots, (then also Queen of France).

-The Scottish Reformation decisively shaped the Church of Scotland and, through it, all other Presbyterian churches worldwide.
+The Scottish Reformation decisively shaped the Church of Scotland and later, through it, all other Presbyterian churches worldwide.

 A spiritual revival also broke out among Catholics soon after Martin Luther's actions, and led to the Scottish Covenanters' movement, the precursor to Scottish Presbyterianism.
 This movement spread, and greatly influenced the formation of Puritanism among the Anglican Church in England.
 The Scottish Covenanters were persecuted by the Roman Catholic Church.
 This persecution by the Catholics drove some of the Protestant Covenanter leadership out of Scotland, and into France and later, Switzerland.

 France

 Protestantism also spread into France, where the Protestants came to be known as "Huguenots."

 Though not personally interested in religious reform, Francis I (reigned 1515–1547) initially maintained an attitude of tolerance, in accordance with his interest in the humanist movement.
 This changed in 1534 with the Affair of the Placards.
 In this act, Protestants denounced the Catholic Mass in placards that appeared across France, even reaching the royal apartments.
 During this time as the issue of religious faith entered into the arena of politics, Francis came to view the movement as a threat to the kingdom's stability.

 Following the Affair of the Placards, culprits were rounded up, at least a dozen heretics were put to death, and the persecution of Protestants increased.
 One of those who fled France at that time was John Calvin, who emigrated to Basel in 1535 before eventually settling in Geneva in 1536.
 Beyond the reach of the French kings in Geneva, Calvin continued to take an interest in the religious affairs of his native land including the training of ministers for congregations in France.

 As the number of Protestants in France increased, the number of heretics in prisons awaiting trial also grew.
 As an experimental approach to reduce the caseload in Normandy, a special court just for the trial of heretics was established in 1545 in the Parlement de Rouen.
 When Henry II took the throne in 1547, the persecution of Protestants grew and special courts for the trial of heretics were also established in the Parlement de Paris.
-These courts came to known as "La Chambre Ardente" ("the fiery chamber") because of their reputation of meting out death penalties on burning gallows.
+These courts came to be known as "La Chambre Ardente" ("the fiery chamber") because of their reputation of meting out death penalties on burning gallows.